almounkez/simpleHtml5/README.md

 <!-- ABOUT THE PROJECT -->
-## SimpleHtml5
+## About the project
-a project created during the web developer course of Inovative Systems Company them to work with version control systems
+This project was created during the web developer course of Inovative Systems Company them to work with version control systems
 Its goal is to enable trainees to work  as a team and train them to deal with version control systems